EGI-Federation/cloud-info-provider/RELEASING.md

 1. Agreeing release version
 1. Preparing changelog
    - Provide main changes, with related author(s)
    - Document changes impacting deployment/configuration/usage
 1. Updating AUTHORS as needed
-1. Updating zenodo.json as needed
+1. Updating rpm specs, debian changelogs and zenodo.json as needed
-   - Bump version, description, authors and path to tree (at bottom)
+   - Bump version, description, authors and path to tree
 1. Merging a PR for updating build files to bump release version and changelog
-1. Creating a Tag in GitHub
+1. Create a tag in GitHub
-   - Release title == Tag version, in a [semver](https://semver.org/) form like 0.42.0
+   - Tag should follew [semver](https://semver.org/) form like 0.42.0
    - Description is the changelog added to the build files
 1. Publishing release to
   [EGI AppDB](https://appdb.egi.eu/store/software/cloud.info.provider/releases)